kigster/bashmatic/README.md

 ## Reusable BASH Components for UI, Runtime, Ruby, Database and More

-Welcome to BashMatic — an ever growing collection of scripts and mini-bash frameworks for doing all sorts of things quickly and efficiently.
+Welcome to **BashMatic** — an ever growing collection of scripts and mini-bash frameworks for doing all sorts of things quickly and efficiently.

 We have adopted the [Google Bash Style Guide](https://google.github.io/styleguide/shell.xml), and it's recommended that anyone committing to this repo reads the guides to understand the conventions, gotchas and anti-patterns.

-> ### Please note that this library would not be open source without the generosity of the Engineering Team at [Homebase](https://joinhomebase.com).
-Need a job?
-They are hiring!

 ### Whats Included?